capi-samples/kubecon-na-2022-tutorial/9-releasing.md

 > You must use semver for versioning.

-Each GitHub release is expected to have certain artefacts attached to it:
+Each GitHub release is expected to have certain artifacts attached to it:

 - **metadata.yaml**
 - **infrastructure-components.yaml** - this is all the k8s artefacts required to install your provider